napframework/nap/docs/doxygen/markdown/11_sequencer.md

 ### Standard Clock
 The standard clock is updated on the main thread.
 This is sufficient for most use cases.

+The following example creates a SequencePlayer that uses a SequencePlayerStandardClock for playback.

 ```
 {
     "Type": "nap::SequencePlayer",